 Fanfiction Reading Preferences:

 Stories I'm interested in reading are Skins (UK), The West Wing, Studio 60, a little The Outsiders maybe, and my all time favorite -- Deadwood.
 Oh, and The Riches!
 (We need way more Riches fic!)
 And a little V. Mars (V&L!), but honestly I don't have a lot of time to dedicate to reading here.
 If I could read any fanfiction, it would be for Grosse Point Blank, about Martin and Debbie and how they were in high school before he left for the army.
-I also read Game of Thrones and The Walking Dead (though there is so much of both it is hugely daunting(!!!) and I actually actively try not to read a lot of fic that is similar in storyline etc. to any stories I'm writing so that that influences don't get mixed, etc. If I've been reading your MSCL or TWD story and then stop, it might be because a story that started out very different from my own might have taken a plot turn too close to my own and I felt the need to back away while I was still writing).
-I am not huge into: crossovers, big AU changes or OC centered stories or OC pairings with central characters; it's not my cup of tea but no disrespect to those who love or write it.
+I also read Game of Thrones and The Walking Dead (though there is so much of both it is hugely daunting(!!!) and I actually actively try not to read a lot of fic that is similar in storyline etc. to any stories I'm writing so that influences do not get mixed.
+If I've been reading your MSCL or TWD story and then stop, it might be because a story that started out very different from my own might have taken a plot turn too close to my own and I felt the need to back away while I was still writing).
+I am not hugely into: crossovers, big AU changes or OC centered stories or OC pairings with central characters; it's not my cup of tea but no disrespect to those who love or write it.